CloudBoost/developers/tutorials/en/search/basicsearch.md

 </span>

-# Language Stop words
+# Language
-Pass language code param to filter the stope words.
+If the text is in a different language, then you can pass in a language param as a second argument.
 Search determines the list of stop words for the specified language.
-For example, "a", "an" etc are the stop words for english and "antes", "algunas" etc stop words for spanish.
+For example, "a", "an" etc are the stop words for english and "antes", "algunas" etc stop words for Spanish.

 ####Language codes